customer-reviews

 4. Be responsive

 There’s a lot to be said for persistence.
 Always thank your customers for their feedback even as you extend the invitation.
 And use every tool to follow up and stay engaged.
 Social channels, where you can share information and show that you take user feedback seriously, provide lots of great opportunities for doing so.
+This responsiveness is also the core of customer engagement — showing users that their voices shape your app not only strengthens loyalty but also drives higher adoption.

 Customer testimonials complement paid advertising to strengthen your marketing toolkit in an era when the technology of social media and the digital commons have made the buyers journey more independent than ever.
 The tips we’ve reviewed will help you create a virtuous cycle of communication between you and your audience that will earn your brand the reputation for quality control that it deserves.